The temporary impact of permanent employment incentives: Evidence from Italy: Results

 In our setting, the running variable is the worker’s age in days around the 35th birthday.
 Since this varies continuously within individuals and cannot be manipulated by workers or firms, concerns about strategic sorting at the threshold are inherently ruled out.
 A downward slope nevertheless appears on the left-hand side of the density plots.
 This pattern arises mechanically from truncation: birthdays earlier in the year are more likely to generate observations to the left of the threshold that fall into the previous calendar year (2018), and these are dropped.
 As a result, the number of individuals decreases with distance from the cutoff on the left-hand side.
 Including such observations would have introduced bias, as some individuals would have been mistakenly classified as eligible when they were not.
 The McCrary density test, presented in Section~\ref{s:robustness}, confirms continuity of the running variable at the threshold, supporting the validity of our design.

 \ref{tab:table_4} presents the results of a simplified regression discontinuity design on the whole 90-day window.
 Columns 1 and 2 estimate the model using a linear specification of the running variable, while columns 3 and 4 adopt a quadratic one.
 Furthermore, in the second and fourth columns, we add the same covariates used for the DiD model.
 Across all specifications, the estimated effects are positive and statistically significant, and their magnitude remains stable regardless of covariate inclusion.
 Moreover, the quadratic specification yields results that are highly consistent with the linear one, albeit with slightly reduced statistical significance, likely due to its greater flexibility.
 Although the estimated coefficients are numerically small, they represent a substantial effect: when expressed relative to the average daily probability of conversion, they correspond to an increase ranging from 67\% to 81\% around the threshold.
+As expected, the RD estimate of the policy's effect is higher because it captures the sharp response at the cutoff birthday, whereas the DiD averages outcomes annually across workers who differ in exposure intensity, as treatment applies only on days in fixed-term jobs.

 However, following \cite{Cattaneo2019}, nowadays it is widely recognized that global polynomial approaches do not deliver point estimators and inference procedures with good properties for the treatment effect, because they tend to deliver a good approximation overall, but a poor one at boundary points.
 The authors recommend implementing local polynomial methods, focusing only on the region near the cutoff, discarding observations sufficiently far away, and employing a low-order polynomial approximation (usually linear or quadratic).
 This approach is less sensitive to boundary and overfitting problems.